About The Ocean Foundation

 What We Do

-We’ve launched initiatives on the topics of ocean acidification, blue carbon, and plastic pollution to fill gaps in global ocean conservation work and build lasting relationships.
+We’ve launched initiatives on the topics of ocean acidification, ocean literacy, blue carbon, and plastic pollution to fill gaps in global ocean conservation work and build lasting relationships.

 Community foundation services